 We run mature content only if we like the story and find the mature content to be integral to it.

-- .rtf (Rich Text Format -- generic document format that most word processors can create)
+We accept manuscripts in the following formats: .doc or .docx (MS Word) .rtf (Rich Text Format — generic document format that most word processors can create).

-Response: Final decisions are made by March 31st.
+Response: Final decisions are made by April 30.

 Eligibility: All writers, including those who are known or related to the editorial staff, can submit to Triangulation.
 That doesn’t mean they’ll necessarily get in, but we are happy to consider their work.